 - The new cost is higher than the old cost (you added a wall).
 The heuristic will be lower than desired, and A* will take a little longer to run until you’ve updated the cost table.
 It will still be faster than if you weren’t using landmarks.
 Think of it this way: you added a wall so the unit might think that area’s safe to walk through but will soon find a path around it.

-The light blue is the area searched by A* with the regular (manhattan) heuristic.
+In these demos, the light blue is the area searched by A* with the regular (manhattan) heuristic.
 The dark blue is the area searched by A* with the new (differential) heuristic.
-The red and blue points are the endpoints of the path.
-The green points control the differential heuristic.
+The red and purple points are the endpoints of the path.
+The green pivot points control the differential heuristic.

 Dragon Age and maze maps provided by movingai.com.
 Cogmind maps provided by Josh Ge.